lixiang3776/SCHAIN/README.md

 The starting file is optimization_testPI.m

-If you refer to our code, please cite our paper:
+Please cite the above paper if you use our code in this repo.

 @inproceedings{li2017semi,

   title={Semi-supervised clustering in attributed heterogeneous information networks},

   author={Li, Xiang and Wu, Yao and Ester, Martin and Kao, Ben and Wang, Xin and Zheng, Yudian},